TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - **Vector Representation**: It then outputs a fixed-size numerical vector (embedding) for each piece of text.
 Texts with similar meanings are mapped to vectors that are close to each other in this high-dimensional vector space.
 - **"passage:" and "query:" Prefixes**: The E5 models are trained with specific prefixes ("passage: " for documents and "query: " for queries).
 These prefixes help the model differentiate between the type of input, optimizing the embeddings for retrieval tasks where a query needs to be compared against passages.

-### How are you comparing the query with your stored chunks?
-Why did you choose this similarity method and storage setup?
+### How am I comparing the query with your stored chunks?
+Why did I choose this similarity method and storage setup?

-We use a **hybrid retrieval approach** to compare the query with stored chunks, combining two main methods:
+I used a **hybrid retrieval approach** to compare the query with stored chunks, combining two main methods:

 #### 1. Semantic Search (Dense Retrieval):